Appalled, devastated and worried. How the world is reacting to the attack on Salman Rushdie – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Eyad Kourdi, Jake Kwon, Alex Stambaugh and Jonny Hallam contributed reporting.
+CNN’s Eyad Kourdi, Jake Kwon, Alex Stambaugh, Jonny Hallam and Ramin Moshtaghian contributed reporting.